Your Guide to Sigulda in Latvia – An autumn beauty

-This autumn I had the opportunity to visit Sigulda after a short community conference and I was surprise.
+This autumn I had the opportunity to visit Sigulda after a short community conference and I was surprised.
 An hour away from Riga (Latvia) by train, I was expecting to see some old architecture, but the place was surrounded by this calm vibe and a national park with some of the best colors I’ve observed.
 This guide to Sigulda is simply a resonation of the randomness there and including top places to visit in Sigulda.

 How to get to Sigulda from Riga?

 Well, you can rent a car or take a horse (just kidding, wouldn’t that be fun and Latvia is filled with tall trees, imagine being like a Robin Hood riding through the woods).
 I took a train, use this official latvia public transport website for information on timings and bookings.
 You can alternatively purchase your ticket at the station as well, a return ticket should cost you around 4 euros or less.
-It’ll take you 60 minutes, the train may be a little old, but runs well enough to get you there while getting to enjoy a nice view.
-If you’re from UK, you’ll be surprised to see they let you walk freely on the train tracks (my mom shouldn’t know I did).
+It’ll take you about 60 minutes to get there.
+The train may be a little old, but runs well to get you there while getting to enjoy a nice view.
+If you’re from the UK, you’ll be surprised to see they let you walk freely on the train tracks (my mom shouldn’t know I did).
 Here is the Sigulda train station.

 Points to Visit

 1. Around Sigulda

 Just walk around the surrounding, that’s my first tip, be random, of course don’t get lost (insert inspirational quote on being lost) or wander into someone’s lawn, I am not responsible, being responsible for myself has been quite the burden.
 Walking around lets you really see that there is life beyond bustling cities, something I definitely sometimes forget and you know just to learn that you’re probably over evaluating time.

 2. Skatu laukumiņš